-Home Equity Conversion Mortgage Characteristics -- September 2012 (Excel)
+Home Equity Conversion Mortgage (HECM) Characteristics

-HECM's are the only reverse mortgage program insured by the Federal Government.
+HECM is the only reverse mortgage program insured by the Federal Government.
 HECM loans are insured by the Federal Housing Administration (FHA), which is part of the U.S. Department of Housing and Urban Development (HUD).